vadimv/server-components/README.md

 * [Logging](#logging)

-Admin Server Components core is a Java web framework for building real-time admin UIs as server side applications with minimum dependencies.
+Admin Server Components core is a Java web framework for building real-time admin UIs as server-side applications with minimum dependencies.

 ### Maven Central